| [INDEX] [INSTALLATION] [MORE INFO] [BITS] [FEEDBACK] [HINTS] [VERSION]

 The general setup is to use the RESTORE command after you've unpacked your

 fresh .RST file and before you start up Planets.
 You should use the COVER command after you've finished your moves and before you make your .TRN file.
+For Planets v3.0 for DOS: Create two batch files like the following two:

+Of course you're free to choose the names of these batch files.
 Unfortunately the regular versions of Winplan do not check for a batch file that runs

 just before maketurn.
 That is: the REGULAR version of Winplan!
 Tim Wisseman (the